 Officers don’t love the junior-enlisted networks for obvious reasons.
 They’re often known for helping members dodge work and dodge official punishment.

-But they can also be super useful for the general or admiral who inspires the junior service members.
+But they can also be super useful additions to the entourage, for the general or admiral who inspires the junior service members.
 A member of the underground can explain any weirdness from headquarters directly to the other junior guys in billeting.
 They can also create shortcuts through the bureaucracy and, best of all, do drug deals on behalf of the staff.

 An Army specialist reaches for a training grenade in a competition.
 These aren’t nearly as valuable as a rare ink cartridge.

 (U.S. Army National Guard Spc.
 Alan Royalty)

 Not literal drug dealers, of course.
 The personnel who conduct off-the-books exchanges in order to get needed resources while giving up the unit’s surplus are known as “drug dealers.”
 This can be the exchange of anything from ink cartridges to range time to borrowing another units’ NCOs.

 These types of troops can be amazingly useful for a headquarters.
 Rare resources, like the ink or replacement parts for plotters (the massive printers that produce maps), are hard to come by and harder to stockpile.
 So, if you suddenly need resources like that, you need a drug deal — and that means a drug dealer.